 With boat safaris, walking safaris, regular game drives, and renowned fly camping excursions, this enormous park offers more safari activities than any other park in the nation.

 How to get to Nyerere National Park

-Road safaris from Dar es Salaam or Arusha may take you to Nyerere National Park.
+Road safaris from Dar es Salaam or Arusha may take you to the park.
 The road mileage ranges between 184 and 230 kilometres, depending on which gate or entrance point of Nyerere National Park you choose to visit.

 The park is also accessible via air.
 There are regularly scheduled flights from Dar es Salaam and Zanzibar to a number of airstrips in Nyerere that take less than an hour.
 This route is served by various airlines, including Safari Air Link, Coastal Aviation, Auric Air, and Regional Air.
 All of these airlines provide dependable service and have a solid safety record.

-All guests intending a fly-in safari to Nyerere National Park must know which airfield in the park to utilise when booking their flights.
+All guests intending a fly-in safari to the park must know which airfield in the park to utilise when booking their flights.
 There are enough of them around the park to minimise needless lengthy transfers (which also happen to be rather costly).
 Mtemere, Matambwe, Sumbazi, Kiba, Beho Beho, and Siwandu are among the most prevalent airstrips.